 EB Visas

 EB visas are for immigrant workers who demonstrate impressive skills in their field.
 This visa can be used for priority workers, professionals holding degrees or people with exceptional ability, professionals and other workers, and some special immigrants.
-Spouses and children of these visa holders are eligible for immigration status depending on their situation.
+Additionally, spouses and children of these visa holders are eligible for immigration status depending on their situation.

 If you’re a small business owner looking to hire foreign workers and need help navigating the complex process of obtaining visas, our team of HR experts is here to assist you.